-7. (1) Where it appears to any constable that any person is, by reason of mental impairment or serious mental illness, an immediate danger, or is likely to become a danger to himself or others, he may take such person into protective custody and with all reasonable despatch but in any case not longer than twelve hours bring him before a government medical doctor registered under the Health Practice Law (2005 Revision).

-(2) The medical doctor referred to in subsection (1) shall examine that person, and if he considers that the person should be further detained he shall, within twelve hours of receiving the patient, make an emergency detention order under section 6 after consultation with a medical officer.
+- 7. (1) Where it appears to any constable that any person is, by reason of mental impairment or serious mental illness, an immediate danger, or is likely to become a danger to themselves or others, that constable may take such person into protective custody and with all reasonable despatch but in any case not longer than twelve hours bring the person before a government medical doctor registered under the Health Practice Act (2021 Revision). - (2) The medical doctor referred to in subsection (1) shall examine that person, and if the medical officer considers that the person should be further detained the medical officer shall, within twelve hours of receiving the patient, make an emergency detention order under section 6 after consultation with a medical officer.